ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 {: #bm-mount-iso-troubleshooting}

 * Not all users have default access to mount Virtual Media.
 If a permission error occurs, contact [Support](/docs/bare-metal?topic=bare-metal-gettinghelp) for an update to the Root IPMI User permissions.
-* If an ISO is already mounted, an error message appears with the text **There is a disk mounted**.
+* If an ISO is already mounted, an error message appears with the text **A disk is mounted**.
 You must unmount the existing disk and replace it with the new ISO.
 Two ISOs cannot be mounted at the same time.
 * You might need to contact support to change the boot order in the BIOS.